 BOOK AND FABRIC COMMITTEE

 Book and Fabric Committee is given a budget to purchase fabric, books or quilt related items for the monthly raffle.
 They may also accept donations from local fabric stores.
 The stores generally donate up to four half yards of fabric and the guild purchases four half yards for the raffle.
 The Committee sets up the raffle prizes at the beginning of each guild meeting and sells tickets.
 Tickets are a fundraiser for the guild and are drawn at the end of the meeting.
 The Chair of the Committee is responsible for all paperwork and record tracking for accounting purposes.
 The Chair is also responsible for providing the Newsletter Chair with the names of the winners for the monthly newsletter article.

 COMFORT QUILTS COMMITTEE

-Comfort Quilts Committee collects and coordinates quilt donations which are distributed to local nonprofits.
+Comfort Quilts Committee collects and coordinates quilt donations that are distributed to local nonprofits.
 In addition to comfort quilts in sizes from wheelchair lap robes to bunk quilts, guild members make and donate pillow cases, book totes, duffle bags and toiletry bags for the Kases For Kids program which supports foster children.
 All these items can be made from the guild fabric stash.
 The guild has a “fabric stash” given to the Committee by members as well as by people in the community who have fabric they no longer need.

 Any guild member can participate in the Comfort Quilt effort by making quilts or other items independently or by collaborating with others.
 For example, some members make block collections, others may assemble tops or quilt backs, other members do long-arm quilting at no charge, and others are happy to apply binding to finish off what others have started.
 Another way to participate is to assist with sorting and organizing the fabric in the stash as new donations are received, or by making up kits of stash fabric for others to use in creating quilt tops/backs.
 Kits are made available in the stash room at all times and are also brought to guild meetings for the convenience of members who may find it difficult to visit the stash.